zkol/vsadmin/README.md

      * Prints the stats of the (hopefully sucessful) start of this process

 1. **Privilege an admin user for the first world** (e.g. on a headless LAN-Server)
-   * Log in as an admin user who is allowed to run sudo commands (per terminal)
+   * Log in as an admin user who is allowed to run sudo commands (per terminal).
    * Change to the directory of server.sh, and execute:
      * **` sudo ./server.sh -w1 command op alice `** (assuming alice is the admin's Vintage Story username)
-   * Parameter -w is not necessary to address the instance with the lastet start time
+   * Parameter -w is not necessary to address the instance with the lastet start time.
    * Script result:
      * Sends command op to the server
      * Prints the command result (that has been logged by the server)

 1. **Create and start the second multiplayer world in parallel** (e.g. on a headless LAN-Server)
-   * Log in as an admin user who is allowed to run sudo commands (per terminal)
+   * Log in as an admin user who is allowed to run sudo commands (per terminal).
-   * Choose a custom name for the second world, e.g. "Second World"
+   * Choose a custom name for the second world, e.g. "Second World".
    * Change to the directory of server.sh, and execute:
      * **` sudo ./server.sh -w "Second World" -p 47111 start `**
    * Script result: